Economic inequality: Progressive and Keynesian perspectives

+Classical liberalism

+Classical liberalism is a 17th–18th century political and economic ideology that advocates for free-market, laissez-faire economics and deregulation while opposing government intervention.
+It stands in contrast to social liberalism, which endorses a regulated market economy.

-However, contemporary classical liberals and libertarians generally do not take a stance on wealth inequality, but believe in equality under the law regardless of whether it leads to unequal wealth distribution.
+Contemporary classical liberals and libertarians generally do not take a stance on wealth inequality and instead believe in equality under the law, regardless of whether it results in unequal wealth distribution.
 In 1966 Ludwig von Mises, a prominent figure in the Austrian School of economic thought, explains:

 The liberal champions of equality under the law were fully aware of the fact that men are born unequal and that it is precisely their inequality that generates social cooperation and civilization.
 Equality under the law was in their opinion not designed to correct the inexorable facts of the universe and to make natural inequality disappear.
 It was, on the contrary, the device to secure for the whole of mankind the maximum of benefits it can derive from it.
 Henceforth no man-made institutions should prevent a man from attaining that station in which he can best serve his fellow citizens.

 Robert Nozick argued that government redistributes wealth by force (usually in the form of taxation), and that the ideal moral society would be one where all individuals are free from force.
-However, Nozick recognized that some modern economic inequalities were the result of forceful taking of property, and a certain amount of redistribution would be justified to compensate for this force but not because of the inequalities themselves.
+However, Nozick recognized that some modern economic inequalities resulted from the forceful taking of property, and that a certain amount of redistribution would be justified to compensate for this force, not because of the inequalities themselves.
 John Rawls argued in A Theory of Justice that inequalities in the distribution of wealth are only justified when they improve society as a whole, including the poorest members.
 Rawls does not discuss the full implications of his theory of justice.
 Some see Rawls's argument as a justification for capitalism since even the poorest members of society theoretically benefit from increased innovations under capitalism; others believe only a strong welfare state can satisfy Rawls's theory of justice.

-Classical liberal Milton Friedman believed that if government action is taken in pursuit of economic equality then political freedom would suffer.
+Classical liberal Milton Friedman believed that if government action is taken in pursuit of economic equality, then political freedom would suffer.
 In a famous quote, he said:

 A society that puts equality before freedom will get neither.
 A society that puts freedom before equality will get a high degree of both.

-Economist Tyler Cowen has argued that though income inequality has increased within nations, globally it has fallen over the 20 years leading up to 2014.
-He argues that though income inequality may make individual nations worse off, overall, the world has improved as global inequality has been reduced.
+Economist Tyler Cowen has argued that although income inequality has increased within nations, it has fallen globally over the 20 years leading up to 2014.
+He argues that although income inequality may make individual nations worse off, overall, the world has improved as global inequality has decreased.

 Social justice arguments

-Patrick Diamond and Anthony Giddens (professors of Economics and Sociology, respectively) hold that 'pure meritocracy is incoherent because, without redistribution, one generation's successful individuals would become the next generation's embedded caste, hoarding the wealth they had accumulated'.
+Patrick Diamond and Anthony Giddens (professors of Economics and Sociology, respectively) hold that "pure meritocracy is incoherent because, without redistribution, one generation's successful individuals would become the next generation's embedded caste, hoarding the wealth they had accumulated".